JarvusInnovations/jarvus-ace/README.md

 modification of common ACE options.
 These are simple extensions of two base field classes: Jarvus.ace.field.AceOptionCheckbox for options with boolean values and Jarvus.ace.field.AceOptionComboBox for options with a number of possible options.

-## To do and known issues

-* While the jarvus-ace component should work with both Ext JS 6 modern and classic toolkits, the form components for adjusting ACE options in the src/ace/field directory will only work with the classic toolkit and will cause CMD build errors if your application uses the modern toolkit.
-A solution to this issue may be to move these field components to their own repo with framework and toolkit specific branches.
-For now, if you wish to use the jarvus-ace component with the modern toolkit, delete the files in the src/ace/field directory and you should be able to build successfully.

-* Test/adapt for compatibility with Ext JS 5? maybe...